EntelectChallenge/2020-Overdrive/starter-bots/README.md

 ## Additional languages

-For any additional languages apart from the initial 4 that have been provided we will be relying on the community to contribute.
+For any additional languages (except C#, Java, Javascript and Python 3) we will be relying on the community to contribute.

-To submt a new language for the tournament the following will need to be provided :
+To submit a new language for the tournament the following will need to be provided :

 1. Starter Bot for that language
 	* These will follow the same basic rules that all other starter bots use (listed below).